Connecticut Republicans hope to end Democrat lock on House

 In the 4th Congressional District, Himes won an eighth term.
 He was being challenged by Republican Jayme Stevenson, an abortion rights supporter who served more than a decade as Darien’s first selectman.

-Democratic U.S. Rep. John Larson is seeking his 13th term representing the 1st Congressional District, which spans northern and central parts of the state, including Hartford.
-He’s being challenged by Dr. Larry Lazor, who describes himself as a moderate Republican.
+Democratic U.S. Rep. John Larson won his 13th term representing the 1st Congressional District, which spans northern and central parts of the state, including Hartford.
+He was challenged by Dr. Larry Lazor, who describes himself as a moderate Republican.
 A minor party candidate is also running.

-And Democratic U.S. Rep. Rosa DeLauro is seeking her 17th term in office in the 3rd Congressional District, which includes areas of southern and central Connecticut.
-She is being challenged by Republican Lesley DiNardis, a college administrator, as well as two minor party candidates.
+And Democratic U.S. Rep. Rosa DeLauro won her 17th term in office in the 3rd Congressional District, which includes areas of southern and central Connecticut.
+She was challenged by Republican Lesley DiNardis, a college administrator, as well as two minor party candidates.

 Follow AP’s coverage of the elections at: https://apnews.com/hub/2022-midterm-elections